 He was truly a self-made man.
 His wife said that they left Omaha temporarily while Edward Young Anthony attended medical school.
 Although he never attended college, he took and passed the entrance examination for medical school.
 From the papers left after his death, we know that he attended the University of Louisville medical school in 1901‑2, the University of Nashville 1902‑3, and Ft.
 Worth University medical school in 1906‑7.
 Perhaps he attended other schools we have no records for, but family records show that his medical degree was awarded by the University of Nashville.
 On 23 April 1903, the Texas Board of Medical Examiners granted him a license to practice medicine, and he became the town doctor in Omaha, Texas at the age of 32.4

 My parents related a number of stories about Dr. Anthony.
 He was widely considered to be the most educated man in town, and was apparently largely self-educated.
-My parents told me that he was perhaps the only person in the county to subscribe to the Wall Street Journal, and the only person in the town who owned an Encyclopedia Britannica (including the complete 1904 edition, recovered after his death by my father.)
+My parents told me that he was perhaps the only person in the county to subscribe to the Wall Street Journal, and may have been the only person in the town who owned an Encyclopedia Britannica (including the complete 1904 edition, recovered after his death by my father.)

 His will, dated 25 May 1943, left everything to his wife and executrix.
 He died on 23 January 1946 in Omaha.